elytra-dev/tiramisu/README.md

 # Tiramisu
-## Version 0.0.1 (Pre-release)
+`v0.0.1`
 Tiramisu is an open-source chat application.

 ### Requirements
-- Windows SDK/Visual Studio/Header files mentioned here.
+- Windows SDK/Visual Studio/Header files mentioned in it.
 - Basic TCP/IP port connection knowledge.
 - Basic compiling, executing and C++ knowledge.
 - Windows 10 or above.
 (Linux and other platforms not tested.)